andrewmaci/dockerized-fullstack/README.md

 *'compose.yaml'* allows for creation of 3 main containers:
 1. db - serving a PostgreSQL database
-2. flaskapp - serving as backend API allowing data transfer with the database
+2. flaskapp - serving as backend API allowing for data transfer with the database
-3. nextapp - contenerized next.js app implementing UI for interaction with the flask backen
+3. nextapp - contenerized next.js app implementing UI for interaction with the flask backend

 ## Usage